Frequently Asked Questions

 Of course!
 When viewing your cart, there is a large notes section below the contents of you cart that says 'Enter a gift note or special delivery instructions below:' Please leave any special delivery instructions, personal sayings, celebratory congratulations, or general questions to this field.

 Or, you are welcome to email us at harrison@rootstofruitsnursery.com to request a delayed shipment.
 You may also call the office at 608.735.6000 and speak to one of the staff.
-Lastly, there is out messenging app where you can reach out.
+Lastly, there is our messenging app where you can reach out.
 Generally, text is preferred so if the staff is not at a desk, he or she can refer back to the conversation and update your order.

 IF NO DELIVERY DATE IS SPECIFIED, WE WILL SHIP THE ORDER AS SOON AS IT IS READY REGARDLESS OF YOUR LOCATION.